New Zealand, High Court of New Zealand, Borrowdale v Director-General of Health, 19 August 2020

 Outcome

 The first cause of action succeeded in part.
-The Court issued a declaration stating that there was no legal requirement that New Zealanders stay at home in their “bubble” during the first nine days of lockdown as had been put forward in Statements from the executive branch of the Government.
-The declaration goes on to say that these Statements had the effect of limiting certain rights affirmed by the NZBORA, in particular the rights to freedom of movement, peaceful assembly and association.
-It notes that although there is no question that the requirement was a necessary, reasonable and proportionate response to the Covid-19 crisis at that time, the requirement to stay home was not prescribed by law and was therefore contrary to the NZBORA.
+The Court issued a declaration stating that there was no legal requirement that New Zealanders stay at home in their “bubble” during the first nine days of lockdown as had been put forward in statements from the Executive branch of the Government.
+The declaration held that these statements had the effect of limiting certain rights affirmed by the NZ BORA, in particular the rights to freedom of movement, peaceful assembly and association.
+It notes that although there is no question that the requirement was a necessary, reasonable and proportionate response to the Covid-19 crisis at that time, the requirement to stay home was not prescribed by law and was therefore contrary to the NZ BORA.

 The second and third causes of action were dismissed.